xbach/docs/trezor-user/makingpayments.rst

 .. image:: images/send-max.png

-You can send bitcoins to multiple addresses with one transaction by pressing the '+' button in the right hand corner of the Send page.
+You can send bitcoins to multiple addresses with one transaction by pressing the '+' button in the right-hand corner of the Send page.
 You can also choose to add multiple transactions by clicking on the "Import from CSV" button.

 .. image:: images/send-multisend.png